EV-soft/Clever-Html-Engine/README.md

 <h3><b>More information...</b></h3>

-You can see descriptions and a demo and try the functions here: https://ev-soft.github.io/Clever-Html-Engine/
+You can see a combined documentation & demo and try the functions here: https://ev-soft.github.io/Clever-Html-Engine/

 To learn the system and its possibilities, it is recommended to study the *.page.php files in the folder: Proj.demo